kstzv/ml-kem/test_dudect_ml_kem/README.md

 The current testing focuses on detecting timing leaks in the primary secret-processing paths used by ML-KEM operations.

+## About the `userspace/` Directory

+The `userspace/` directory contains a dedicated copy of the ML-KEM userspace implementation used specifically for isolated dudect testing.

+This approach was chosen because many internal secret-dependent functions are intentionally declared as `static` in the main implementation.

+For dudect testing, some of these functions must be exposed in isolation in order to measure specific execution paths directly.

+Instead of modifying the primary implementation architecture or weakening encapsulation in the production code, a separate test-oriented copy of the userspace implementation is used for the dudect test environment.

 ## Planned Future Coverage

 The following components are planned for additional isolated dudect testing: